shamscorner/bloc-vue-3-clean-pattern/README.md

 	- components
 	- pages

 As you can see, this is very similar with the base folder structure of the `core` setup mentioned earlier.

 ## Why move away from the framework?

 These are the advantages you will encounter while developing your project.

-* It is well structured and you will find the attribute what you are looking for pretty easily.
+* It is well structured and you will find the attributes you are looking for pretty easily.
 * Everything is modular design by its nature.
 * You can infinitely introduce new feature without breaking any changes.
 * UI library or framework is not tightly coupled to the business logic.
 So if you want to change your frontend framework from **vue** to **react** later for some reason, just replace the UI part and you are good to go.